saltyorg/docs/docs/saltbox/install/install.md

     The simplest possible case is:

     1. Set up a Google Project and OAuth Credential file if you don't already have one.
-       This process is described [here](../../reference/google-project-setup.md)  YOu will need the ID and Secret from that process in step 3 below.
+       This process is described [here](../../reference/google-project-setup.md)  You will need the ID and Secret from that process in step 3 below.
     2. Create a Shared Drive in the Google Web UI.
        This process is described [here](../../reference/guides/google-shared-drive.md)
     3. Create an rclone remote pointing at that shared drive.